Copyright (c) 2025 Sigrun May,

 where :math:`\rho` is the correlation parameter.

-Anchor effects (mean shifts)
+Anchor effects (mean channel)

 -----------------------------